metta-systems/libsss-rs/doc/spec.md

 First Initiator message - HELLO packet - must be bigger from the connecting initiator than the responder COOKIE reply to reduce amplification attack possibility.

-The responder doesn't retransmit its first packet, the COOKIE packet.
+The responder doesn't retransmit its first sent packet, the COOKIE packet.
 The initiator is responsible for repeating its HELLO packet to ask for another COOKIE packet.

 #### 3.1.2 Replay Attacks Protection